Tesco uses pictures of beef cattle in milk advert

 Elsewhere, greengrocer Kevin Brackenbury, 50, of Chester told the BBC: "I saw the advert, and coming from a background of working in supermarkets for more than 30 years, I find things like this most amusing.

-"But the price of milk for farmers is a serious issue, and I'm sure some won't take kindly to this sort of thing."'Bovine identity crisis'
+"But the price of milk for farmers is a serious issue, and I'm sure some won't take kindly to this sort of thing."